Necessary Aand Sufficient Characterization Of Absolutely Continuous Functions Defined Over Unbounded Intervals

-Now consider the function f which has been introduced in Section 2.
+Now consider the function $f$ in example \ref{ex1} which has been introduced earlier as an example of a function that is locally absolutely continuous but not globally absolutely continuous.
 Note that A is a finite measure set but $\int_A|f'|d\mu = \infty$ hence $f' \notin L^1_G$ therefore $f\notin AC(\mathbb{R})$.
-Thus, this theorem provides us with a simpler criterion for checking whether a function is absolutely continuous over $\mathbb{R}$ or not. \\
+Thus, this theorem provides us with a simpler criterion for checking whether a function is absolutely continuous over $\mathbb{R}$ or not \end{remark}